aerben/aerben.github.io-sources/source/_posts/using-spark-java.md

     </executions>
 </plugin>
 ```
 The assembly plugin will generate a jar file with all dependencies bundled in the target folder.
-The name of the file is `sample-service-jar-with-dependencies.jar` in our case.
+The name of the file is `spark-sample-service-jar-with-dependencies.jar` in our case.
 We can now run the app as a normal java application:

 ```
-$ java -jar target/sample-service-jar-with-dependencies.jar
+$ java -jar target/spark-sample-service-jar-with-dependencies.jar
 SLF4J: Failed to load class "org.slf4j.impl.StaticLoggerBinder".
 SLF4J: Defaulting to no-operation (NOP) logger implementation
 SLF4J: See http://www.slf4j.org/codes.html#StaticLoggerBinder for further details.